13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 - Import your photos and videos into PowerDirector.

-- Select a video in the Media Library and drag it to the Video Timeline.
+- Select a video in the Media Room and drag it to the Video Timeline.

 - Save your video project by selecting Save Project from the File Menu.